GuyBosa/FofX/README.md

 ## Make sure you have git installed on your PC.
 See https://git-scm.com/downloads for help.
 ## Make sure you have node installed on your PC.
 See https://nodejs.org/en/download/ for help.
 ## Make sure you have Angular CLI installed on your PC.
 See https://angular.io/cli
-## CD into the PSG_Wealth subdirectory
+## CD into the the main subdirectory
 ## Run "npm install --legacy-peer-deps" followed by "ng serve --open" and await port-> localhost:4200
-## The app will automatically reload if you change any of the source files.